scheldejonas/fullStackJsFall2017/Period 3/README.md

 Here is an example from the [playground](https://graphqlbin.com/7qgCz).

+Here is extracted [Query Apollo Client example](/Period%205/graphql-examples.md#apollo-client) from the `courses-react-app` project

 - **Provide a number of examples demonstrating creating, updating and deleting with Mutations.
 You should provide examples both running in a Sandbox/playground and examples executed in an Apollo Client.**

+Here is an example from the playground.

+Here is extracted [Mutation Apollo Client Example](/Period%205/graphql-examples.md#apollo-client) from the `courses-react-app` project.